-Runaway may not be as pointedly juicy than All the Little Lights or Whispers, but nothing takes away the sweet pull of this album.
+Runaway may not be as pointedly juicy as All the Little Lights or Whispers, but nothing takes away the sweet pull of this album.
 Same as the road trip it depicts, the record shows an astonishing flow from one track to another.
 Which is remarkable, as the theme itself does not tell a story.
 It is the trip that nurtures the power of the record.

 Mixing good ‘ol Passenger staple with smooth country sounds, coupled with a powerful fil rouge for sure is THE success factor for this record.
 A quiet piece, full of reflection, and a slightly overcooked sugar-sweet nostalgia that sometimes overstays its welcome.
-Yet again, Runaway is an authentic, honest and downright enjoyable album full of hooks that really got on my good side.
+Yet again, Runaway is an authentic, honest, and downright enjoyable album full of hooks that really got on my good side.